 In addition to these network stability improvements, Google says their priority device feature is getting smarter and will do a better job of directing Wi-Fi traffic when multiple devices are connected.
 This feature can be extremely helpful and is something you can use to make sure your work laptop is getting the strongest Wi-Fi available when you are taking a video call, instead of your kid’s Netflix stream taking up all the bandwidth.

 If you are reading this and you aren’t familiar with Google Wifi or Nest Wifi, let me take a moment and say this is a smart home product that we highly recommend.
 We work in a coworking space with 20-30+ devices connected at any given time and our Nest Wifi mesh network handles it all with ease, even during our heavy bandwidth days.
 The Google Wifi and/or Google Home app makes management a breeze and is a far cry from routers that I have set up in the past.
+Or if you want to set up manually, you can always log in to your router firmware page at 192.168.1.1 or 192.168.0.1.
 But is also great in the house, where I routinely have 10+ devices connected between my smart home speakers, a Nest Hub, two Chromecasts, my phone, and multiple laptops.
 I can’t say enough good things about it – if you are a techy person with a lot of connected devices, the Nest Wifi is a must-have.

 Google says the update will be pushed automatically, so if you are using Nest Wifi or Google Wifi, you should start seeing improvements immediately.
 If you are still having connectivity issues, Google has outlined a couple of tips in the second part of the blog post that can help you troubleshoot.